 When it comes to choosing the right type of lubricant for your table saw, there are several options available.
 Most manufacturers recommend using a high-quality oil or grease specifically designed for use on power tools.
-It’s important to avoid using general-purpose lubricants such as WD-40 or other household oils as these can attract dust and debris over time, which can interfere with proper functioning.
+It’s important to avoid using general-purpose lubricants such as WD-40 or other household oils on the cast iron table or extension wings as these can attract dust and debris over time, interfering with proper functioning.

 Table Saw Belt Tension Adjustment

 Belts are an essential component of a table saw that are responsible for transferring power from the motor to the blade.
 A belt is a flexible loop that wraps around two pulleys, with one connected to the motor and the other connected to the blade arbor.
 As the motor spins, it causes the belt to rotate, which rotates the saw blade.
 Without proper tension, belts can slip or become loose over time, leading to decreased performance and even safety hazards.

 It’s important to check belt tension regularly as part of your table saw maintenance routine.
 Over time, belts can stretch or wear out, which can cause them to slip or become loose.
 This not only affects performance but also poses a safety hazard as it may cause kickbacks or other accidents during use.
 Checking belt tension regularly helps ensure that your equipment is running at optimal levels and reduces the risk of injury or damage.